neilsoult/typescript-imports-sort/README.md

 - Maybe none of these. ¯\\_(ツ)_/¯

 ## Release Notes

+## 1.12.0
+- `maxNamedImportsInSingleLine` will now be ignored if value is 0
+- refactored code; created interface for options

 ## 1.11.0
 - added `fileName` option for `sortMethod`, as requested by [Issue #3](https://github.com/neilsoult/typescript-imports-sort/issues/3)